 The goal of this work is to improve the player’s understanding of the game flow, providing insights on how the story progressed and the influences in the outcome.
-In order to improve understanding, this work provides the means of analyzing the game flow by using provenance.
-The provenance analysis is done by processing collected gameplay data and generating a provenance graph, which relate the actions and events that occurred during the game session.
-This provenance graph allows the player, or a third user (ex: tutor), to identify critical actions that influenced the game outcome and helps to understand how events were generated and which decisions influenced them.
+In order to improve understanding, this work provides the means for analyzing the game flow by using provenance.
+The provenance analysis is done by processing collected gameplay data and generating a provenance graph, which relates the actions and events that occurred during the game session.
+This provenance graph allows the player, or a third person, such as a tutor, to identify critical actions that influenced the game outcome and helps to understand how events were generated and which decisions influenced them.
 This process also aids in the identification of mistakes, allowing the player to reflect upon them for future interactions.

 Thus, this work proposes a framework that collects information during a game session and maps it to provenance terms, using digital provenance (FREIRE et al., 2008b) concepts for representing the game flow, and providing the means for a post-game analysis.
-In this chapter it will be explained the Provenance in Games framework, along with the process of provenance gathering, the provenance graph construction, and the provenance visualization.
+In this chapter it will be explained the Provenance in Games framework along with the process of provenance gathering, the provenance graph construction, and the provenance visualization.

-As such, this chapter is organized as follow: Section 4.2 provides the mapping of provenance terms to the game context.
+This chapter is organized as follow: Section 4.2 provides the mapping of provenance terms to the game context.
 Section 4.3 provides a storage structure for the information gathered from the game, while Section 4.4 introduces the provenance graph generation and visualization.
 Lastly, Section 4.5 presents the final considerations of this chapter.

 Data Model

 In order to adopt provenance for the context of games, it is necessary to map each type of vertices of the provenance graph to elements that can be represented in games.
-As was mentioned in the previous chapter, the Open Provenance Model and PROV use three types of vertex: Artifacts/Entities, Process/Activities and Agents.
+As mentioned in the previous chapter, the Open Provenance Model and PROV use three types of vertex: Artifacts/Entities, Process/Activities and Agents.
 In order to map these vertex types, it is first necessary to find their counterparts in the game context.
-To avoid misunderstanding, it will be adopted throughout this chapter the terms used in PROV (entities, activities, and agents).
+To avoid misunderstanding, we adopt throughout this chapter the terms used in PROV (entities, activities, and agents).

 Starting with entities, their provenance definition states that they are physical or digital objects.
-This definition already gives a clue which role entities can represent in the game context: objects.
-An object can be anything used in the game, for example in the case of an RPG, entities can represent weapons, potions, legendary artifacts, magical objects, etc. It can represent anything meaningful to the development of the game history or even objects in a scene that someone interacted with.
+This definition already gives a clue about which role entities can represent in the game context: objects.
+An object can be anything used in the game.
+For example, in the case of an RPG, entities can represent weapons, potions, legendary artifacts, magical objects, etc. It can represent anything meaningful to the development of the game history or even objects in a scene that someone interacted with.
 On the other hand, agent definition is a person, an organization, or anything with responsibilities.
-In the game context, agents can be mapped as people present in the game: non-playable characters (NPCs), monsters, and players.
+In the game context, agents can be mapped to people present in the game: non-playable characters (NPCs), monsters, and players.
 It can also be used to map event controllers, plot triggers, or the game’s artificial intelligence overseer that manages the plot.
-Lastly, activities according to its definition are actions taken by agents or interactions with other agents or entities.
+Lastly, activities are defined as actions taken by agents or interactions with other agents or entities.
 So, in a game context, activities can be viewed as actions or events executed throughout the game, like attacking, dodging, and jumping.